piqueen314/ipython-IDV/README.md

 To set this up:

-After installing the iPyhton notebook to your maching copy the [drilsdown.py](https://github.com/Unidata/ipython-IDV/blob/master/drilsdown.py) extension to your local extensions directory -
+After installing the iPython notebook to your machine you will also need to install the [ipywidgets package](https://ipywidgets.readthedocs.io/en/latest/user_install.html)

+Once installed copy the [drilsdown.py](https://github.com/Unidata/ipython-IDV/blob/master/drilsdown.py) extension to your local extensions directory -
 ~/ipython/extensions

 When you run the iPython notebook do: